 In regions prone to freezing temperatures, pay special attention to exposed pipes that may be at risk of bursting.
 Additionally, check connections, joints, and faucets, as these are common leak points.

-Stay proactive to guarantee your plumbing remains in good shape and is resilient against local environmental factors.
+Stay proactive to guarantee your plumbing remains in good shape and is resilient against local Minnesota environmental factors.

 Maintain Your Water Heater